fsiegrist/devops-bootcamp-15-ansible/demo-projects/1-nodejs-application-deployment/README.md

 #### Steps to create a server on DigitalOcean
-Login to you DigitalOcean account and create a new droplet (Frankfurt, Ubuntu, Shared CPU, Regular, 1GB / 1CPU).
+Login to your account on [DigitalOcean](https://cloud.digitalocean.com/login) and create a new Droplet (Frankfurt, Ubuntu, Shared CPU, Regular, 1GB / 1CPU).
 Use the existing SSH key and name it 'ubuntu-ansible-demo-1'.
 Copy the IP address of the new droplet (134.209.244.217).

 #### Steps to write an Ansible Playbook that deploys a NodeJS application